uvarc/rc-website/content/service/cloud.md

     <tr>
       <th scope="row" style="width:25%;font-weight:bold;">Data Lakes</th>
       <td>
-A new paradigm in data storage and processing, data lakes help researchers by providing a singular repository for both structured and unstructured data, of any type or size.
-These data can then be siphoned off for processing, either in real-time streams or in queues for analysis later.
+A new paradigm in data storage and processing, data lakes help researchers by providing a central repository for both structured and unstructured data, of any type or size.
+These data can then be siphoned off for processing, either in real-time streams or in queues for later analysis.
       </td>
     </tr>
     <tr>